Johniecache/solar-battery/images/README.md

 # Images
 All images of the processes, finished project and testing of the solar battery bank
 ## Overview
-Calculations - shows all my work to get the values I did for the boost converter (more details below).
+Booster Calculations - shows all my work to get the values I did for the boost converter (more details below).
+Power Calculations - shows all power calculations as well as some other misc. calculations (more details below).
 Hand Diagram - just like the one from the main README.md just put here for orginization

-## Calculations
+## Booster Calculations
 My handwriting is sloppy so this is for clarification on the math below:

 #### Inductor ripple current: